 |Provisional passport, temporary||SEK 980|

 Payment is made at the time of application.
-Most passport offices accept charge cards.
+All passport offices accept payment by credit- and debit cards.

 You must book a time in advance to apply for a passport or a national ID card.
 New bookable times are released continuously.

-After the application has been approved, the passport or national ID card is normally delivered to the passport office in question within five working days.
+After the application has been approved, the passport or national ID card is normally delivered to the passport office in question within six working days.
 You need to bring your receipt when collecting your passport or national ID card.